Editor's Q&A: NGC grader Nikki Robinson

 Robinson lives in Sarasota, FL.

 Q: How did you get involved with coins?

 Q: You’ve worked at NGC for more than a decade.
-How has your career
+How has your career there progressed?

 Connect with Coin World:

 Q: What drew you to tokens and medals?